Crapworks/ceph-dash/README.md

 ceph-dash - a free ceph dashboard / monitoring api
 ==================================================

 This is a small and clean approach of providing the ceph overall cluster health status via a restful json api as well as via a (hopefully) fancy web gui.
 There are no dependecies to the existing ```ceph-rest-api```.
 This wsgi application talks to the cluster directly via librados.
-I'm aware that there already is an api for ceph, but I simply hate XML, so I decided to build one using json instead.

 Quickstart
 ----------